 The leader of the Arakan Army based in western Myanmar’s Rakhine state said Wednesday that the military had systematically planned to “crush” his group ahead of hostilities that escalated between the two sides in January, and denied official claims of its involvement in terrorism and drug trafficking.

 Maj.
-Gen. Tun Myat Naing, commander in chief of the AA, told reporters in Wa state's Panghsang township that crack troops from Myanmar’s military received special training more than a year ahead of being deployed to Rakhine state, where they engaged with AA soldiers in early January, following AA attacks on police outposts in northern Rakhine that killed 13 officers.
+Gen. Tun Myat Naing, commander in chief of the AA, told reporters in Wa state's Pangsang township that crack troops from Myanmar’s military received special training more than a year ahead of being deployed to Rakhine state, where they engaged with AA soldiers in early January, following AA attacks on police outposts in northern Rakhine that killed 13 officers.

-“More than 2,000 troops from Division 22 and other units were provided special combat training in [neighboring] Bago region’s Ottwin township beginning in November 2018,” he said on the sidelines of a ceremony in Panghsang commemorating the 30-year anniversary of the signing of a ceasefire between Communist United Wa State Army (UWSA) rebels and Myanmar’s military.
+“More than 2,000 troops from Division 22 and other units were provided special combat training in [neighboring] Bago region’s Ottwin township beginning in November 2018,” he said on the sidelines of a ceremony in Pangsang commemorating the 30-year anniversary of the signing of a ceasefire between Communist United Wa State Army (UWSA) rebels and Myanmar’s military.

 “They were then transferred by air to Rakhine state.
 So it appears that they responded with a massive offensive because we attacked the border guard posts, but surely they had planned it before.”